Samsung/tizen-docs/docs/application/dotnet/get-started/wearable-connection/index.md

 To connect to the Samsung Gear device using the SDB command, follow this step:

-Open the command prompt in the host PC and enter the following command:
+Open the Command Prompt in the host PC and enter the following command:

 ```bash
 $ sdb connect [Gear S2 IP address]:26101